PaymentHighway/paymenthighway-java-example-spring/README.md

 # Structure

-* `initial`
+* `tutorial`

 Contains a tutorial version of this example.
-Follow instructional comments in the controllers and build up your application!
+Follow the instructional comments in the controllers and build up your application!

 * `complete`